 However, as I have only ever done some research on individual shipping companies, I did not know that the rest of the sector was so big!
 Screening on Finviz for shipping companies returned 47 results – only nine of which are US based companies.
 The rest are based in Greece or Bermuda for tax reasons.

 So, to whittle this group down, I looked for the most active stocks with the highest market caps.
-The one with highest average daily volume is DryShips Inc. (NASDAQ:DRYS)
+The one with highest average daily volume is DryShips Inc. (NASDAQ:DRYS).
+The next most active stock with the largest market capitalization is Ship Finance International Limited (NYSE:SFL).

 So how do these companies compare?
 First, here is a quick overview: